SweetsRepo/SweetsRepo.github.io/_posts/2017-03-12-FirstResults.markdown

 The network architecture can be broken up into 2 parts; the Generator and the Discriminator.

-The generator is responsible for creating new data, and uses a simple 3-layer neural network with a softplus activation layer to help expand input values into real-valued data.
+The generator was responsible for creating new data, and used a simple 3-layer neural network with a softplus activation layer to help expand input values into real-valued data.
 Some pertinent code snippets are shown below: